analyzeaws/vault-and-consul/README.md

 - **Generated certs are subsumed into guest OS.**

  [update-certificate-store](https://github.com/hashicorp/terraform-aws-vault/tree/master/modules/update-certificate-store): Add a trusted, CA public key to an OS's certificate store.
 This allows you to establish TLS connections to services that use this TLS certs signed by this CA without getting x509 certificate errors.

-- **Image is built, Image is timestamped, versioned and certs are transferred over. **
+- **Image is built, Image is time-stamped, versioned and certs are transferred over. **

 Uses a
  [Packer](https://www.packer.io/) template to create a Vault